openmeteo/enhydris/doc/dev/database.rst

 watersheds.
 A gentity can be a point (e.g. stations and boreholes), a surface (e.g. lakes and watersheds), a line (e.g. aqueducts), or a network (e.g. a river).
-The gentities implemented in the core are measuring stations and water basins.
+The gentities implemented in the core are measuring stations and generic gareas.
 The gentity hierarchy is implemented by using Django's `multi-table inheritance`_.

 .. class:: enhydris.models.Gentity